The Election That Broke an Inheritance

 3. The Loss of the Local Archetype

-In constituencies like Montgomeryshire, steadiness is measured in mundane ways.
-It is seen in regular attendance at agricultural shows, in quiet presence at local anniversaries, in familiarity with livestock markets and community halls, and, perhaps most tellingly, in the absence of national tabloid headlines.
+In constituencies like Montgomeryshire, steadiness is measured in ordinary ways.
+It is seen in regular attendance at rural shows, in quiet presence at local anniversaries, in familiarity with livestock markets and community halls, and, perhaps most tellingly, in the absence of national tabloid headlines.
 These small signals accumulate into legitimacy.

 The Conservatives thus reoccupied an archetype that had long been associated with the Liberal tradition.
 Once that archetype shifted, it proved durable.